Sólheimajökull Glacier : Top Things to Do & See

 What can I do on Sólheimajökull?

 Glacier walks, ice climbing and kayaking are all activities that can be enjoyed on Sólheimajökull.
-Close by, at Mýrdalsjökull Snowmobile tours are available along with ATV tours to the black beaches.
-With the right tips and information, it’s easy to make the most of this unique setting.
+At neighbouring Mýrdalsjökull, snowmobile tours are available along with ATV tours to the black sand beaches.
+With the right tips and information, it’s easy to make the most of this unique area.

 Glacier hike tours on the Sólheimajökull glacier

-Sólheimajökull is blooming with scenic spots, and this tour takes you to the very best in the short space of an hour.
+Sólheimajökull is bursting at the seams with scenic spots, and this tour takes you to the best ones within an hour.
 This snapshot ice walk is ideal for those strapped for time, as well as families with children older than 8 years old, who want to enjoy a day out on the ice together.

 Sólheimajökull Glacier Walk and Ice Climbing